 You will need your EORI before you can start importing your products to avoid delays in customs and to allow you to claim your Import VAT.

-If, however, your products or goods are in Europe already and you have no intentions of importing, you will not be required to have an EORI number.
+If, however, your products or goods are in Europe already and you have no intention of importing, you will not be required to have an EORI number.

 Here is a link to apply for an EORI number using the gov.uk website.
 EORI numbers are easy to acquire and have no restrictions.